-Ben is well-versed in avoiding (or, if necessary, mitigating) the effects of the various procedural pitfalls that increasingly beset even the most fastidious of fee-earners.
-He is also an effective advocate and advisor in matters of costs.
+Ben is also well-versed in avoiding (or, if necessary, mitigating) the effects of the various procedural pitfalls that increasingly beset even the most fastidious of fee-earners.
+He is additionally an effective advocate and advisor in matters of costs.